 So, how does PCI affect your small business?
 Let’s take a look.

 Any and all companies that store, process or electronically transmit credit card data are required to follow PCI compliance guidelines.
 Compliance is enforced by the PCI Security Standards Council.
 PCI compliance standards, known as the Payment Card Industry Data Security Standards (PCI DSS), require these organizations to securely handle credit card information in a regulated manner that helps reduce the likelihood that sensitive financial data will be intercepted or stolen.

-The PCI DSS requirements are managed by the major credit card companies, including: MasterCard, American Express, Visa, Discover, and others and were released in December, 2004.
+The PCI DSS requirements are managed by major credit card companies such as MasterCard, American Express, Visa, Discover, and others and were released in December 2004.

 Identity theft and big data breaches almost always make the news in some fashion or another and one of the last things you want is press coverage due to not handling credit card information properly.

 The PCI guidelines outline a series of twelve requirements that you must continually follow.
 We’ll go more into those requirements in the next section, but as a general overview, you’ll need to assess your IT infrastructure, the overall business processes, and the organization’s credit card handling procedures from top to bottom in order to help identify potential threats.

 After that, you’ll need to address any gaps in security and have your structure set so that you avoid storing sensitive cardholder information such as driver’s license and social security numbers unless absolutely necessary.
 Additionally, you’re also required to provide compliance reports to the credit card companies that you work with, such as MasterCard and Visa.

 As mentioned above, there are twelve requirements for building and maintaining a secure network and system in order to fall within PCI compliance requirements.
 Here’s a quick look:

 - The installation and proper maintenance of a firewall configuration in order to protect cardholder data.

 - Eliminating the use of vendor-supplied default passwords.